 The economic water account document the income in water supply and waste water treatment plants from households and industry groups.
-The account is based on the allowed maximum income defined by KFST (Danish Competition and Consumer Authority), information on individual companies, population, households as well as the physical water account.
+The account is based price information from water supply and waste water companies that are member of DANVA, information on individual companies, population, households as well as the physical water account.

 The water account consist of a physical and an economic part.
 The physical water account document abstraction of water, use well as the discharge of waste water to the aquatic environment in households and 117 industry groups as used in the other parts of the environmental economic account and in the ordinary Danish National Accounts.
 The economic water account document the income in water supply and waste water treatment plants from households and industry groups.
 The water accounts are prepared annually and published in Latest releases from Statistics Denmark and in StatBank Denmark.

 The water account is a module in the environmental economic accounts for Denmark.
-Read about the development and elaboration of the environmental economic accounts on dst.dk/groentNR.
+Read about the environmental economic accounts.

 Statistics Denmark prepares water statistics based on data from GEUS on abstraction of water and waste water statistics based on data from the Danish Environmental Protection Agency.
 The distribution of abstraction of water, use of water and discharge of waste water between industrial groups as well as the cost are based on a number of additional sources.

-Water accounts and statistics are of relevance for administrative bodies, researchers, NGOs, businesses, the educational sector and individuals - all with interests in water, pollution, resources, economic-environmental interactions, etc. The water accounts will be further developed and extended in future releases as Statistics Denmark is working on a project to develop complete 'green national accounts' in 2015-17.
-To ensure international comparability, the waste accounts are prepared according to the UN statistical standard SEEA (System of Environmental Economic Accounting) 2012.
+Water accounts and statistics are of relevance for administrative bodies, researchers, NGOs, businesses, the educational sector and individuals - all with interests in water, pollution, resources, economic-environmental interactions, etc. To ensure international comparability, the waste accounts are prepared according to the UN statistical standard SEEA (System of Environmental-Economic Accounting) 2012.

 The coverage of data on waste water discharge is assessed to be high, as the information by law has to be included in development water management plans.

-The coverage of data on abstraction of water, flows and deliveries to end users is assumed to be high, as the information by law has to be used for pricing of water.
+The coverage of data on abstraction of water, flows and deliveries to end users is assumed to be high.

 The distribution on industrial groups - especially the 117 level - is subjected to some uncertainty.